apache/spark/docs/tutorial.rst

 Time to run some tests.
 First, let's make sure the pipeline is parsed successfully.

-Let's assume we're saving the code from the previous step in ``tutorial.py`` in the DAGs folder referenced in your ``airflow.cfg``.
+Let's assume we are saving the code from the previous step in ``tutorial.py`` in the DAGs folder referenced in your ``airflow.cfg``.
 The default location for your DAGs is ``~/airflow/dags``.